-In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - CT tab lists the Minimum Generation Block Down-Time Reference Level parameter for the physical combustion and steam turbines.
+In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - ST tab lists the Minimum Generation Block Down-Time Reference Level parameter for the physical combustion and steam turbines.
 Market participants must update the value in the cell corresponding to the summer and winter values to a positive whole number less than or equal to 24 hours.
 The MGBDT is a value that is equal to or greater than the lead time for an associated thermal state.
-Because the PSU MGBDT reference level is based on the MGBDT of the combustion turbine, market participants must also complete the MGBDT reference level in the Non-finDispatchParameters - PSU tab with the relevant reference level value.